New Mexico Models and Innovations

-- Results: In a recent survey, 92% of miners reported their care as very good, while the other 8% reported it as good.
-Since 1989, the program has served 6,685 miners.
+- Results: In a survey, 92% of miners reported their care as very good, while the other 8% reported it as good.
+The program has expanded to three other states.

 - Need: To reduce health disparities in two rural/frontier counties in southwest New Mexico.

 - Intervention: Community health workers work with clients to help them better manage their health and promote awareness of healthy lifestyle options in the community.

 - Need: People in rural New Mexico often found it difficult to find and utilize needed resources from the University of New Mexico Health Sciences Center (UNMHSC).

 - Intervention: UNMHSC created Health Extension Rural Offices (HEROs), in which HERO agents live in the communities they serve, help identify health and social needs, and link them with UNMHSC and other university resources.

 - Results: In their regions, HERO agents' activities have been diverse, including recruiting physicians, mobilizing research funds to address local priorities, working on economic development, training laypeople in Mental Health First Aid, and helping local institutions access UNMHSC resources.

 Updated/reviewed June 2018

 - Need: To improve the health of communities in the south central region of New Mexico.